-Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal data:
+Unless subject to an exemption under the GDPR you have the following rights with respect to your personal data:

-If we wish to use your personal data for a new purpose, not covered by this Data Protection Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
+If we wish to use your personal data for a purpose, not covered by this Data Protection Notice, we will provide you with a new notice explaining the new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.